 PJ Hotel in Seoul is good example of how online travel search engines can uncover to hidden treasures.

-PJ Hotel is good example of how online price searches can lead you to some hidden treasures.
-I cannot give this chic boutique hotel more 4-5 star praises or thumbs up for what it offers in princely palaces.
-Stepping off the subway, Euljiro 3 subway station, the hotel is tricky to find; and by the end of a 5 minute walk down a grungy side alley to get there, you might be wondering “What the hell kind of hotel did I book?”
+I cannot give this chic boutique hotel more praises for what it offered in princely palaces.
+Stepping off the subway, Euljiro 3 station, the hotel is tricky to find.
+By the end of a 5 minute walk down a grungy side alley to get there, you might be wondering “What the hell kind of hotel did I book?”

 The hotel has western style bathrooms and state of the art toilet seat controls which aim to heat your cold tush or give you a little extra wash.
 The shower/bathtub even has a soap dispenser for soap and shampoo/conditioner (which totally makes up for the lame hotel soap and shampoo they give)

-Our family took the twin rooms.
-By U.S. standards the rooms in this hotel can run a tad smaller, but they’re nevertheless comfortable and certainly not a deal-breaker.
-For a city like Seoul (which I consider a twin sister of NYC) I imagine the real estate is limited.
-The rooms open to a small balcony (which looks a little aged & less maintained) overlooking the crowded neighborhood of Myeongdong and a not too distant Namsan Seoul Tower.
-It’s easy to feel like a bit of a rock star –with the vibe of the urban jungle of Seoul so close to your fingertips!
+Our family took two twin rooms.
+By U.S. standards the rooms in this hotel can run a tad smaller.
+For a city like Seoul, real estate can feel limited.
+The rooms open to a small balcony, overlooking the crowded neighborhood of Myeongdong and Namsan Seoul Tower.
+It’s easy to feel like pretty rock star, the urban jungle of Seoul so close to your fingertips!

 PJ Hotel (Seoul, Myeongdong)